 All they could do is reset the entire drive or reinstall macOS which would wipe your entire hard drive that they won’t gain access to any of your files.
 At least, this makes your files out of approach, no matter if you couldn’t get them back but you might have likely the backup of your entire drive or at least your personal files.

-Encrypt Your Mac’s System Drive
+Encrypt Your Mac’s System Drive on Virtual machines

 While setting up a password protects your Mac but doesn’t really protect your files, you may need to enable FileVault to encrypt your system drive.
 However, you can also encrypt other drives and installation media or removable devices.
 When you’ve enabled FileVault encryption, no one can actually reset your user account’s password to break into.

 This also protects your files if someone tries to boot another operating system or remove the hard drive to read it on another computer.
 With FileVault enabled, there’s no risk in anyone could access your personal files.
 The nice thing is, it’s all built in.
 With that said, let’s get started.